mituldas1999/Bug-report-on-the-Yummly-Component/README.md

-# Bug report on the Yummly Component 🐞
+# Bug report on the Yummly Component: 🐞

 To file a bug report, you will usually want to provide the following information: